act-rules/act-rules.github.io/_rules/SC1-3-1-heading-name-does-not-only-contain-spaces.md

 name: Heading does not only consist of seperators or breaks
 rule_type: atomic
 description: |
-  This rule checks that heading elements do not have Unicode separator characters or `br` or `wbr` elements as their only content.
+  This rule checks that heading elements do not have Unicode separator characters or `br` elements as their only content.

 success_criterion:
 - 1.3.1 # Info and Relationships (A)